San Diego County church financial assistance programs.

 There is one faith based group that also helps with medical needs, and The Rock Church C.A.R.E.
 Program assists with cancer.
 Address is 2277 Rosecrans Street, San Diego, California, 92106 (phone (619) 226-7625).
 The only help with cancer bills and those impacted by this disease, volunteers may drive the patient to chemotherapy appointments or other doctor appointments.
 There is also housekeeping done, meal delivery in San Diego County, support groups, and even financial assistance.
 Counseling and support is also given to the entire family.

+There are many churches in the region that struggling families can turn to for emergency financial help, counseling, food, meals, and more.
 Referrals can be given to those seeking a church in San Diego County.
 More information is available at (800) 227-0997.